Breeding, Whelping

 • Never use Sulfa or Metronidazole, especially in 25 to 35 day gestation.
 This leads to Cleft Palate.

-• Dewormer – Use for three to five days after 50-day gestation.
+• Dewormer – Use fenbendazole from day 42 of pregnancy to day 14 of lactation.
 Prevents transfer of parasites to babies.

 • Pain meds and NSAID drugs are not safe.
 Don’t use arthritis preventatives during gestation.